 The Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E) is a mission instrument launched aboard NASA's Aqua Satellite on 4 May 2002.
 The Baltic Sea Experiment's (BALTEX) Radar Data Centre (BRDC), operated by the Swedish Meteorological and Hydrological Institute (SMHI), collects data from as many radars in or near the Baltic region as possible.
 During the Main Observational Phase (October 1999 - February 2002), data from 25 radars in six countries covered the Baltic region every 15 minutes.
 High-latitude data are recorded from 50 to 70 ° North, and they complement pre-existing efforts in the mid-latitudes and tropics.

 Bennartz, R. 2004.
-Baltic Sea Experiment (BALTEX) Ground-Based Radar Polar Volume Data.
-Boulder, CO: National Snow and Ice Data Center.
-Digital media.
+Baltic Sea Experiment (BALTEX) Ground-Based Radar Polar Volume Data. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Spatial coverage and resolution||57.24°N, 18.39°E|

 |Temporal coverage and resolution||1 September 2002 to 31 May, 2003, in 15-minute intervals|